 After the allocation is determined, this can be saved and reviewed or changed when the items are received and distributed automatically.

 Gone are the days of creating and keying in manual transfers for your inventory.
-With automation, mastering allocations is as simple as “Wax on, Wax off.”
+With Retail Inventory Management, mastering allocations is as simple as “Wax on, Wax off.”